alexandrebrilhante/DiscreteChoice.jl/README.md

 - Gradient descent
 - Newton
+- Quasi-Newton using BFGS or SR1
-- Trust region using exact or approximative Hessian
+- Trust region using exact Hessian or BFGS or SR1

 # Installation